wheresmypen/TrackTheFrack/README.md

 Track the Frack
 =============
 ## Overview
-There is a little to no usable neighborhood scale data of water quality concerns in Boulder County.
+There is little to no usable neighborhood scale data of water quality concerns in Boulder County.
 A resident wants to document her concerns about the effects of hydraulic fracturing on her water well quality and compare her results against neighbors' reports.

 ## Installation, Usage
 Todo